wenhao/tdd-workshop/06-bank/requirement/story/story1.md

 1. should add customer with valid customer information.
 2. should raise error if nickname has uppercase letters.
 3. should raise error if nickname has special character.
-4. should raise error if dateOfBirth is blank.
+4. should raise error if customer didn't have dateOfBirth.
 5. should raise error if the nickname already existed.

 ####Required Tech